sourceryinstitute/smart-pointers/README.md

 Overview
 --------
-An object-oriented, extensible reference-counting utility for Fortran.
+An extensible, object-oriented reference-counting utility for Fortran.

 This archive contains the classes presented in the following two papers: